Have you ever had a tamale pie?

 Remove from heat.
 Drain excess fat if necessary (if you are using lean beef, there shouldn't be excess).

-4 Pour filling into casserole dish: Rub a little olive oil over the insides of a 9x13-inch casserole dish (or use a nonstick cooking spray).
+Rub a little olive oil over the inside of a 9 x 13-inch casserole dish (or use a nonstick cooking spray).
 Spoon filling into the casserole dish.

 In a large bowl, prepare the cornbread batter according to the directions on the package.
 Pour the cornbread batter over the top of the filling in the casserole.